 Olivia Mary de Havilland was born in Tokyo, Japan, on July 1, 1916, was an American actress.
-Young Olivia de Havilland started acting in school plays, during her years at Los Gatos High School, California.
+Young Olivia de Havilland started acting in school plays.
 She got her stage debut in amateur theatre in production of "Alice in Wonderland" (1933).
-She landed her professional stage debut in comedy play "A Midsummer Night's Dream" (1934) in role as Hermia, at Hollywood Bowl.
+She landed her professional stage debut in a play "A Midsummer Night's Dream" (1934) in role as Hermia, at Hollywood Boulevard.
 She made her Broadway debut in a play "Romeo and Juliet" (1951) in role as Juliet, at Broadhurst Theatre.
 She made her big screen debut in fantasy film A Midsummer Night's Dream (1935) in role as Hermia.
-Olivia's breakthrough performance came as Lady Marian in swashbuckling movie The Adventures of Robin Hood (1938).
+Olivia breakthrough performance came as Lady Marian in swashbuckling movie The Adventures of Robin Hood (1938).

 Olivia de Havilland